3+ years experience in insurance and personal finance editing

 Does the location of your $400K house affect the price of homeowners insurance?

 Yes.
-If you live in a neighborhood with higher rates of crime or frequent severe weather conditions, you can expect higher home insurance costs for your home.
+If you live in a neighborhood with higher rates of crime or frequent severe weather conditions, you’ll pay higher home insurance costs for your home.

 Do you need home insurance if you paid your mortgage off?

+No, but it can be a good idea.
 Once you pay off your mortgage, you don’t need to carry a home insurance policy.
-Despite this, buying home insurance is a good idea because it can protect you from costly home damages and unexpected out-of-pocket costs.
+But having home insurance is still important because it can protect you from costly home damages and unexpected out-of-pocket costs.

 Anna Baluch is a Cleveland-based personal finance and insurance expert.
 With an MBA from Roosevelt University, she enjoys writing educational content that helps people make smart financial decisions.
 Her work can be seen across the internet on many publications, including Freedom Debt Relief, Credit Karma, RateGenius, and the Balance.
 Connect with Anna on LinkedIn.